OpenDaylight: An Open Source SDN for Your OpenStack Cloud

 Technical Director for SDN, Red Hat

 Chris Wright is the Technical Director of SDN at Red Hat.
 During his nearly 20 years as a software engineer he has worked in the telecom industry on high availability and distributed systems and in the Linux industry on security and virtualization.
 He has been a Linux developer for over a decade, most of that time spent deep in the Linux kernel working on security and virtualization.
-He is intrigued by the challenges that cloud computing brings...
+He is intrigued by the challenges that...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!